nadimattari/places-in-mauritius/README.md

-# places-in-mauritius
+# Places in Mauritius

-List of places (towns and villages) in Mauritius
+List of places (towns and villages) in Mauritius.